jovanliuc/java-families-docs/README.md

-# Overview
+# Introduction
-> The java families docs, which is helping the newcomers
+> The java families docs help newcomers know
-> to know and learn some basic conceptions or usages of
+> and learn some basic concepts or usages of
-> java related technology stacks.
+> java-related technology stacks.